Why the fashion for family history is replacing the need for the therapist’s couch

 Creating a family tree also, of course, has something to do with our current profound uncertainty about our own national identity.
-The constant ‘threat’ of entering Europe, and the oft-repeated ideas of globalisation and multiculturalism have set us quaking in our boots.
+Our worries about Brexit, our espousal of or resistance to globalisation and multiculturalism - these matters have set many of us quaking in our boots.
 We hark back to the days of the Empire, when we knew who we were (or at least we think we did).
 Many people retreat to their family history as a means of affirming their own sense of British identity, hoping and believing that they will find that their roots stretch back unbroken to the Domesday Book.
 A very large number are surprised.
 People in the past moved about much more than we have assumed.
 Over the centuries, Britain has welcomed, among others, the Irish, Huguenots from France, Jews from Russia and Eastern Europe, Armenians from Turkey, and Asians from Uganda, not to mention those visitors from further back in time, Romans from all over the Roman Empire, Anglo-Saxons from Lowland Germany, Vikings from Scandinavia and William the Conqueror’s stock from Normandy.
 In Yorkshire, recently, several white men were surprised to discover that they have a common African ancestor who may have been a slave in a gentleman’s household in the eighteenth century, or who may date back even further to the soldiers who built Hadrian’s Wall.
 If we search long enough most of us will find that we have a forebear from another part of the world – certainly we will have ancestors from other parts of the country.

 Of course, much of the information that we are now unearthing has been lying around in record offices ever since – well, ever since it became a record.
 The difference now is its accessibility.
 Technology means that with just a few clicks of a button, and for relatively little expense, you can search online all the censuses from 1841 right through to 1901, link up with distant relatives overseas on customised message boards, and find new electronic means of squeezing your increasingly unwieldy family tree diagram onto old-fashioned sheets of paper.
 This is the age of information and since family tree research is about anything and everything in the past, it is the ideal excuse for spending large amounts of time on the web.
 So, we scroll for hours through documents that might leave any other self-respecting internet user cold : obsolete maps, A-Zs of old occupations, telephone directories for defunct London boroughs, and lists of the symptoms and causes of diseases such as tuberculosis and cholera.